The Automation Center can be found under the Campaigns menu, Automation Center.

 If there are exit criteria defined:

-- The number of contacts who left the node due to these criteria will show up in the tooltip of the numbers of that particular node.
+- The number of contacts who left the node due to these criteria will show up under Finished in the History widget.

 Adding contacts from one program to another